canidlogic/aksview/README.md

 The `newlen` parameter must be zero or greater.
 It specifies the new length of the file in bytes.
 You can only use this function on read-write handles; a fault will occur if you try this on a read-only handle.
 If the new length is shorter than the old length, data will be dropped from the end of the file.
 If the new length is longer than the old length, the contents of the file between the old end of the file and the new end of the file are undefined.
 The viewer will detect whether the given size is equal to the current size and do nothing in that case.

 On Windows, `GetFileSize` is used to detect the initial size of the file and `SetFilePointer` along with `SetEndOfFile` are used to change the length of a file.
-On POSIX, `fstat` is used to detect the initial size of the file, the `aksmacro.h` wrapper `fseekw` followed by a `fwrite` to the new last byte of the file is used to increase the length of a file, and `ftruncate` is used to decrease the length of a file.
+On POSIX, `fstat` is used to detect the initial size of the file, and `lseek` followed by a `write` to the new last byte of the file is used to increase the length of a file while `ftruncate` is used to decrease the length of a file.

-Memory maps need to be closed and reopened during the resizing process, so you should avoid frequent resizing.
+Memory maps are unmapped during the resizing process, so you should avoid frequent resizing.
+If you need a file to get longer and longer, either use a growing strategy such as doubling the file length, or use `<stdio.h>` instead of AKSView, since `<stdio.h>` is much more stream oriented.

 ## Window hints

 Internally, AKSView uses memory mapping to perform fast, random-access I/O with the file.
 The viewer divides the file into non-overlapping _windows_.
 Only one window can be mapped at a time.
 These windows should be large, and it is ideal if the whole file can fit within a single window.
-The memory-mapped strategy is not efficient with small windows.
+The memory-mapped strategy is not efficient with small windows &mdash; `<stdio.h>` will work better if you are using small buffers.

 The _window hint_ of a viewer object gives the viewer a guideline for the approximate maximum size of a window.
 By default, this hint is 16 megabytes.
 You can change the hint of a viewer at any time with the following function:

     void aksview_sethint(AKSVIEW *pv, int32_t wlen);

 The `wlen` parameter gives the new window hint in bytes.
-It must be greater than zero.
-If anything is currently memory mapped when the hint is given, the current memory mapping will be unloaded.
-You should therefore be sparing in the use of this function.

-The actual size of the window depends on the specific paging size allowed by the particular platform.
-First, the hint will be rounded up in size to align with a page boundary.
-Second, if the adjusted hint is larger than the whole underlying file, the hint will be reduced to the size of the file.
+It may have any value.
+See the documentation of this function in the header for specifics of how the hint is used to compute the actual window size.

+Generally, the larger the hints the better.
+The only issue is that if you are working with huge files or have multiple file viewer objects open at the same time, you have to be careful not to exhaust the process address space.

+The window is __not__ an actual file buffer, because memory mapping will load and store pages on demand using the virtual memory system.
+This is why large windows work quickly.
+It is much better to let the highly optimized virtual memory system of the operating system figure out when to load what page than to attempt to implement your own caching system.
+The only issue is not exceeding the process address space.

 ## Load and store functions